portier/portier-broker/docs/storage/sqlite.md

 recommended option for simple installations on a single server, that don't need to service large numbers of users or provide high availability.

-To use Redis storage, set `sqlite_db` in your configuration, or `BROKER_SQLITE_DB` in the environment:
+To use SQLite storage, set `sqlite_db` in your configuration, or `BROKER_SQLITE_DB` in the environment:

 ```toml